Skip to content

 Custom Annotations

-The CSDL metadata for a cache database will include annotations using terms from the following annotation vocabularies:
+The CSDL XML metadata for a cache database will include annotations using terms from the following annotation vocabularies:

 To enable a cache database: